-The Division of Laboratory Genetics at Mayo Clinic in Rochester is actively contributing to the study of genetic disease and the advancement of genetic testing and related technology.
-The ultimate goal of these efforts is to improve and enhance patient care.
-Within each laboratory, board certified directors and genetic counselors work closely with laboratory supervisors and technologists to ensure that accurate, reliable results are available in a timely manner.
+The Division of Laboratory Genetics at Mayo Clinic's campus in Rochester, Minnesota, aims to provide appropriate, accurate, timely and cost-effective testing for medical disorders (both constitutional and oncology) in order to improve and enhance patient care.
+Within each laboratory, board-certified directors and genetic counselors work closely with laboratory supervisors and technologists to ensure that accurate, reliable results are available in a timely manner.

-The Clinical Biochemical Genetics Fellowship began at Mayo Clinic in Rochester in 2002 and since that time, eight fellows have completed their training in this program.
-It is anticipated that one fellow will complete this fellowship each year.
+The Clinical Biochemical Genetics Fellowship at Mayo Clinic in Rochester, Minnesota, began in 2002.
+We anticipate that one fellow will complete this program annually.